Summary

 Engage

-Participants reflect on the importance of closure and their ideas for bringing closure to their lessons.
+Participants reflect on the importance of closure and generate ideas for closing lessons.

 Explore

-Participants review a collection of closing strategies and consider which ones would be best across three different scenarios.
+Participants review a collection of closing strategies and consider which ones would be best in three different scenarios.

 Explain